Bachelor of General Studies Degree

 SOC Degree Network System (DNS)

 Eastern Connecticut State University is a Servicemembers Opportunity College (SOC).
 This program for Servicemembers and the adult members of their families makes it easier to complete a Bachelor’s degree at Eastern, even when transferred.
 Eastern is a member of the SOC Degree Network System which includes more than 1800 colleges and universities that provide enhanced educational opportunities for servicemembers and their families.
-By signing a Student Agreement, you can finish your degree no matter where you’re stationed.
-Eastern will help you reach your lifetime goal!

 How the Program Works